 - bible studies

-www.enchantedlearning.com/Home.html Everything from certificates to maps, diagrams for labeling — including map of Canada, plants etc.
+www.EnchantedLearning.com — Everything from certificates to maps, diagrams for labeling — including map of Canada, plants etc. They have an online tool for generating your own math worksheets.

-Over 3000 free worksheets including algebra, arithmetic, fractions, integers, statistics, spelling, vocabulary, and more.
+www.edHelper.com has over 3000 free worksheets including algebra, arithmetic, fractions, integers, statistics, [AMERICAN] spelling, vocabulary, and more.
 Organized according to grade levels.

-Kids learn science the easy, hands-on way with Science Made Simple.
-Get fun science projects and great experiments using household materials.
-This site offers fun science projects, answers to common science questions, information on what's happening in the world of science and more!
+www.ScienceMadeSimple.com A hands-on way for kids to learn science, with science projects and experiments using household materials.
+The site also has answers to common science questions and information on what's happening in the world of science.

 Reading, writing, spelling

 www.TutorForEnglish.com Offers free instruction on capitalization, punctuation, misused words, parts of speech, sentence structure errors, writing paragraphs, and essays.
-In addition, the website also has interactive tests that students can take and get immediate feedback.
+The website also has interactive tests that students can take and get immediate feedback.

 Math and logic